Fears over solar panel safety as number of fires rises six-fold

 Safety experts say there was a “gold rush” to install solar panels when the FiT was introduced and that many of these installations may have not since been tested.

-The National Fire Chiefs Council said it was “concerned” that the government is making efforts to make it easier to implement these types of technologies “without considering the risk to building and fire safety”.
+The National Fire Chiefs Council said it was “concerned” that the government is trying to make it easier to implement these types of technologies “without considering the risk to building and fire safety”.

 Martyn Allen, the technical director at ESF, said an investigation was needed into product quality, as well as any poor installation and maintenance practices.